The Ad Net Zero

 Reduce Emissions from Media Planning & Buying

-Media agencies, media owners and clients will be encouraged to work together to develop and implement lower carbon media plans.
-Ad Net Zero is collaborating with GARM and the WFA to develop a consistent data framework and methodology to calculate the emissions from media planning and buying.
+Media agencies, media owners and clients are encouraged to work with their supply chains to develop and implement lower carbon media plans.
+Ad Net Zero has developed the Global Media Sustainable Frameworkthe first version of a set of voluntary standards to calculate the emissions from media planning and buying.

-Media agencies, media owners and clients will be encouraged to work together to develop and implement lower carbon media plans.
-Ad Net Zero is collaborating with GARM and the WFA to develop a consistent data framework and methodology to calculate the emissions from media planning and buying.
+Media agencies, media owners and clients are encouraged to work with their supply chains to develop and implement lower carbon media plans.
+Ad Net Zero has developed the Global Media Sustainable Frameworkthe first version of a set of voluntary standards to calculate the emissions from media planning and buying.

-In March 2023, Ad Net Zero joined forces with WFA’s Global Alliance for Responsible Media (GARM) to launch a fast track workstream to identify a standard framework for measuring the carbon emissions from media campaigns.
-This aims to bring together the best thinking from across the industry into one common framework by benchmarking the current carbon measurement and estimation practices to identify common definitions and measures.
-By establishing consistent data inputs across all media channels, this will help to facilitate accurate reporting of the carbon emissions from media.
+In March 2023, Ad Net Zero launched a fast track workstream to identify a standard framework for measuring the carbon emissions from media campaigns.
+It aimed to bring together the best thinking from across the industry into one common framework by benchmarking the current carbon measurement and estimation practices to identify common definitions and measures.
+By establishing consistent data inputs across all media channels, this will help to facilitate accurate reporting of the emissions stemming from media.

-While this work continues, it’s important to provide information to the industry on how we can all take action now.
-To do this, Ad Net Zero and GARM have published a ‘Guide to Sustainable Media for advertisers’, which can be quickly implemented to help reduce the environmental impact of media plans.
+While the Global Media Sustainability Framework continues to strengthen and develop, it is important to provide the industry with interim actionable advice.
+To do this, in 2023, Ad Net Zero published a ‘Guide to Sustainable Media for advertisers’, which is advice to help reduce the environmental impact of media plans.
 This also complements the work completed by IAB Tech Lab in its Sustainability Playbook, which can be viewed here.

 The Ad Net Zero Action Plan featured image